DevSecTop/TF-via-PR/README.md

 ### Destroy

-To replicate Terraform’s "`plan/apply -destroy`", we can prefix with "`tf_destroy`" to generate a plan to destroy all resources.
+To replicate Terraform’s `plan/apply -destroy`, we can prefix with `tf_destroy` to generate a plan to destroy all resources.
 The plan will be carried out on merge.

 ### Apply

-To replicate Terraform’s "`apply -auto-approve`", we can prefix with "`tf_apply`" to generate and run the plan immediately.
+To replicate Terraform’s `apply -auto-approve`, we can prefix with `tf_apply` to generate and run the plan immediately.

 ## Workspaces